Removing Bizarre Items Blocking Drains – The £70 Million Job

 - Cotton buds

 A build up of these items and substances has led to giant ‘fatbergs’ forming in sewer systems, causing more than two thirds of sewer blockages in the UK.
 While this is a pretty worrying reality, we can all contribute to reducing the chance of this happening by paying close attention to what we pour down our drains.

-In line with the Bag It & Bin It campaign which we covered in October, Consumer Council for Water (CCW) has urged people to dispose of their rubbish responsibly rather than flush it down the toilet or pour it down the drain.
+In line with the Bag It & Bin It campaign, Consumer Council for Water (CCW) has urged people to dispose of their rubbish responsibly rather than flush it down the toilet or pour it down the drain.
 It is recommended that homeowners keep a container in their kitchen to collect substances such as cooking fat, oil and grease to throw away instead of rinsing them down the sink.

 If you suspect that your drains are blocked, don’t hesitate to contact our experts here at ClearFirst as soon as possible.
 We have a fast response rate, dispatching a fully equipped drainage van straight to your premises with no call-out charge.
 Simply give us a call or get in touch online today to speak with one of our friendly advisers.